jfpaliga/CVD-predictor/README.md

     - We need to predict whether a patient is at risk of heart disease or not.
     - Therefore we need to build a binary classification model.
     - A conventional machine learning pipeline will be able to map the relationships between the features and target.
-    - Extensive hyperparamter optimisation will give us the best chance at a highly accurate prediction.
+    - Extensive hyperparameter optimisation will give us the best chance at a highly accurate prediction.

 ## ML Business Case